-Arrive Argentina today and transfer independently to your comfortable hotel.
+Arrive to Argentina today and transfer independently to your comfortable hotel.
 Spend your free time exploring the amazing architecture of Buenos Aires, or simply relax after your long international flight.
 Overnight.

 This morning transfer to the airport for your flight to Salta -- commonly referred to as "Salta the Beautiful."
 The city is a gem of a colonial town set in the Lerma Valley.
-True criollos (native Argentineans of Spanish parentage) reside in colonial Salta and uphold a culture that has remained traditionally strong.
-This afternoon you will have a chance to visit the colorful markets where local people sell such fresh produce as avocados, peppers, spices and gourds.
+True criollos (native Argentineans of Spanish lineage) reside in colonial Salta and uphold a culture that has remained traditionally strong.
+This afternoon you will have a chance to visit the colorful markets where local people sell such fresh produce - avocados, peppers, spices and gourds.
 During lunch, you'll have your first taste of the local dishes and rich wines from nearby Cafayate.
 This evening, enjoy gourmet Andean haut-cuisine at a local restaurant.
 Recommended delicacies include tamales, humitas, meat empañadas and casseroles of grilled goat meat.
 Argentina Salud!

-After a traditional breakfast you will take a trip with an oenologist through nearby vineyards and learn about local wine, production, distinctive flavors and regional grapes that make this country's wine so unique.
+After a traditional breakfast you will take a trip with an oenologist through nearby vineyards and learn about local wine production, distinctive flavors and regional grapes that make this country's wine so unique.
 In the wine cellar you'll have a chance to sample malbec-cabernet -- enjoy its smooth and fruit-rich flavor.
 As you make your way to Cafayate Valley, spend time walking the incredible rock formations of the gorge.
 You will be awe-struck by the variety of colors that paint the rocky landscape.
 In the late afternoon you'll be greeted by the Cristofani family who will introduce you to their clay studio and refined art form.
 You will also visit Barraco, a local silversmith famous in the area for his beautiful wood and silver creations.
 Experience a remarkable sunset while taking an evening stroll before returning to your hotel.

 Today you take a beautiful drive through the National Park Los Cordones and the Encantado Valley on your way to Salta.
 Enjoy a leisurely lunch in the city before you leave for the Humahuaca Gorge.
 The region is a recognized World Heritage site.
-The Spanish, from Peru, were the first to colonize this area, and as such the region has colonial churches with simple bell towers and beautiful doors.
+The Spanish, from Peru, were the first to colonize this area, and as such the region boasts colonial churches with simple bell towers and beautiful doors.
 But even more spectacular is the landscape itself -- the canyon's colorful rocks decorate the horizon.
 You will make your way through several small villages until arriving at Purmamarca, today's final destination.
 Enjoy dinner at a local restaurant and toast the day's adventure.

 Today you'll have the chance to reacquaint with lovely Salta.
 Find wonderful old cathedrals, churches and museums to wander into today.
 There are shops full of local artisans' works, a delicious food market and ancient city squares to discover.
 You can get a superb view of the city by taking the cable car to the top of Cerro San Bernardo.
 The city is yours to explore!